CrossRef/event-data-user-guide/event-data-manual.md

 #### Notes

  - Because the Agent can scan for back-files, it is possible that duplicate Events may be re-created.
-See (Duplicate Data){#concept-duplicate}.
+See [Duplicate Data](#concept-duplicate).
  - Because the Agent can scan for back-files, Events may be created with `occurred_at` in the past.
-See (Occurred-at vs collected-at)[#concept-timescales].
+See [Occurred-at vs collected-at](#concept-timescales).